 on the second floor, 6 to 9pm.

 The most direct route took visitors outside the building, up the nearby stairwell or elevator, then back inside on the second floor.
 Just down the hall, one may have noticed the glass-paneled wall on the right was covered with vertical strips of brown builder's paper.
 Around the corner, the north-facing wall was similarly covered.
 One of the sliding glass doors on the north wall was open, covered by light-proof black theatrical cloth.

 Through the cloth-draped opening, visitors encountered a courtyard with cool night air and the ambient sound of automobiles and airplanes from Lincoln Boulevard and LAX Airport.
 After adjusting from the bright hallways, one could see all four glass-paneled walls covered with the brown builders paper, which warmed and softened the fluorescent light from "inside."

 Looking up, the night sky was framed by the courtyard's corrugated metal trim in a rectangular or rhomboid crop, depending on one's position.
 The sky appeared as a gradient between an orange streetlight glow from the east into a light grey to the west.
-With passing clouds and fog, the effect seemed to vacillate between an illusion of a ceiling and an actual opening (à la James Turrell).
+With passing clouds and fog, the effect seemed to vacillate between an illusion of a ceiling and an actual opening, reminiscent of James Turrell's skyspaces.

 A two foot cement platform in the middle of the courtyard (seen in photos) could be recognized as the top of the Bolsky Gallery skylight.
 Light from the exhibition below glowed up through the frosted glass tiles onto a variety of refreshments.
 To my knowledge, only a few photo-souvenirs were made by visitors.
 I intend this text to be the primary documentation of the project.